For More Information Contact:

 The UTTC AASPN program has affiliation agreements with the health care facilities for clinical experiences.
 These agreements require students, to meet acceptable criminal background checks, and unannounced drug/alcohol screenings.
 Affiliation agreements require results of criminal background checks and drug/alcohol reports be shared with clinical facilities as well as evidence of health and vaccination/immunity status.
 Program nursing courses require successful completion of clinical experiences to pass those courses.
 Students who are unable to meet clinical placement requirements are not qualified for program coursework.
 Students in the program who do not maintain clinical requirements must withdraw from nursing courses.

 All admission requirements must be met for consideration for admission to the UTTC AASPN program.
 Selection of applicants is a process that includes priority given to Native Americans, an applicant’s academic records, and records evidencing personal conduct.
 The number of applicants considered for admission must be within the numbers approved by our accreditation bodies.
 A rubric is used to determine applicant admission selection when the number of eligible applicants exceeds the approved program number.
 Eligible applicants who are not admitted may reapply to the program prior to the next program prior to the next program admission deadline.

-The United Tribes Technical College’s Associate of Applied Science in Practical Nursing Program is dedicated to providing quality education for nursing students in a culturally diverse environment that will provide self-determination, economic development, and leadership for all tribal nations.
+The United Tribes Technical College’s Associate of Applied Science in Practical Nursing Program is dedicated to providing quality education for nursing students in a culturally diverse environment that serves all tribal nations.

 We believe that each individual is a unique person, a bio-psycho-social-spiritual being with an individual background, intellectual ability and concept of self.

 Individuals become members within a society, an enduring and social group within which they develop organized patterns of relationships through interaction with one another.
 At the same time, rights and self-worth are maintained by individuals within this society.